yoasif/yoasif.github.io/_posts/2025-03-02-mozilla-now-claims-the-rights-to-your-ideas-and-feedback-posted-anywhere-on-the-web-as-long-as-you-use-firefox.markdown

 The new ToS extends that right to any ideas you "give" Mozilla as long as you also use Firefox.

-While I doubt many people are going to have much of an outcry about this (if you don't want Mozilla to have your ideas, don't use Firefox), but it is quite an over-broad permission granted to Mozilla, *simply by using Firefox*.

 I'm not a lawyer, but my reading of this clause supports the idea that while I am writing my ideas about Firefox in a text editor and posting them via Git, because I *also* use Firefox, Mozilla has rights to those ideas.

 I think that is contrary to the way we expect these rights to be granted, and goes beyond the rights Mozilla claimed previous to last week.

+While I doubt many people are going to have much of an outcry about this (if you don't want Mozilla to have your ideas, don't use Firefox), it remains a needlessly over-broad permission granted to Mozilla, *simply by using Firefox*.

 Mozilla: Legally, this idea is free for you (but you already knew that): **Please scope this right to ideas, suggestions, or feedback *posted* or *sent* via Crash Reporter or to Mozilla properties.** Simply using the browser shouldn't grant such an over-broad right.